 2. This is a second question about my 3-year-old.
 We are radical unschooling in the sense that she makes decisions about food and bedtime and clothes and baths and we give her information about those choices, and try to think of options that work for everyone.
 One of the last things I’ve been forcing is nail trimming.
 She’s really scared of it, and when her nails are too long I usually have a kind of stand off where I talk to her about it and won’t do anything else until she lets me trim them.
 But I’m currently trying out letting this be in her control.
 The result is that her nails are really long and breaking in a couple places.
 I don’t think she wants her nails to be long, and I try to talk to her about that, but she tells me she scared to cut them.
 I’ve tried asking her how to make it less scary but don’t get a response.
 I’m not really sure what direction to go next!

 3. I really enjoyed listening to the podcast episode with Brie Jontry talking about unschooling a child with chronic illness (episode 11).
 We have been unschooling for three years and I am definitely still deschooling!
 We don’t have chronic illness in our house, but my 8 year old son as well as myself have chronic tooth decay tendencies which can be kept under control by following a very similar diet to one you would ideally follow with Type 1 Diabetes, minus the insulin.
-For several years I did tightly control his diet in this way (as I do my own) because we do not have dental insurance and do not have the money to pay for expensive dental work.
+For several years I did tightly control his diet in this way (as I do my own) because we do not have dental insurance and do not have the money to pay for expensive dental work, I know of site that give help, click here to read more.
 I’ve recently had conversations with him apologizing for my control, telling him that I respect him, explaining how our food choices really do affect our teeth, and that Mommy and Daddy don’t have the money to pay for more big dental work.
 I told him that he has the freedom to make his own choices with food now, and asked him to honor what he knows about his body and our finances in his choices.
 I made sure to add that he’s worth all the money at the dentist, just that I don’t have it!
 Ha!
 He is not wanting to honor these things, which makes me believe there is some healing that needs to take place in his heart from the years of being so controlled.
 He also seems to be angry for the very fact that his body is this way and doesn’t want to accept it.
 What wisdom would you offer to me about facilitating healing, and shutting down the fear in my own heart as I see him reaching for foods that to me look like dollar signs and credit card debt at the dentist?